Inference Time Policy Optimization for Offline RL with Differentiable World Models: Abstract

 \section{Abstract}

-Offline Reinforcement Learning (RL) aims to learn optimal policies from fixed offline datasets, without further interactions with the environment.
-Such methods train an offline policy (or value function), and apply it at inference time without further refinement.
-We introduce an inference time adaptation framework inspired by model predictive control (MPC) that utilizes a pretrained policy along with a learned world model of state transitions and rewards.
+Offline Reinforcement Learning (RL) learns optimal policies from fixed datasets, training a policy once and deploying it at inference time without further refinement.
+Inspired by model predictive control (MPC), we introduce an inference time adaptation framework that utilizes a pretrained policy along with a learned world model.
 While existing world model and diffusion-planning methods use learned dynamics to generate imagined trajectories during training, or to sample candidate plans at inference time, they do not use inference-time information to \emph{optimize} the policy parameters on the fly.
-In contrast, our design is a \emph{Differentiable World Model} (DWM) pipeline that enables end-to-end gradient computation through imagined rollouts for {\em policy optimization at inference time} based on MPC.
+In contrast, our design is a {Differentiable World Model} (DWM) pipeline that enables end-to-end gradient computation through imagined rollouts for {\em inference time policy optimization} (ITPO).
 We evaluate our algorithm on D4RL continuous-control benchmarks (MuJoCo locomotion tasks and AntMaze), and show that exploiting inference-time information to optimize the policy parameters yields consistent gains over strong offline RL baselines.
+Inference-time adaptation, however, is expensive: rollout generation and backpropagation dominate per-step compute.
+We study this tradeoff explicitly, showing that a suitable tilted version of one-step MeanFlow sampler recovers much of the gains at a fraction of the cost.